EAbarmel97/Ising-model/scripts/README.md

+# About this repo
-# This is a base julia interactive implementation of the Ising 2D model.
+This is a base julia interactive implementation of the Ising 2D model.
 The user can choose temperature, length of the spin grid, initial temperature and initial magnetization <br> Plots are drawn using the 3th party library "Plots".